Last Updated on: 16th October 2024, 04:23 pm

 As you turn onto the road, you’ll be at sea level.
 But by the time you reach Badwater Basin 14 miles away, you’ll find yourself at 282 feet (85.5 m) below sea level – the lowest point in the Western Hemisphere!

 What makes Badwater Road so special is the wide variety of geological oddities you can find along the way to Badwater Basin.
-Easily the most beautiful among them is Artist’s Drive.
-In total, the one-way scenic drive stretches out for nine miles.
+Easily the most beautiful among them is Artist’s Drive, a one-way scenic drive that stretches out for nine miles.

 While all of it’s pretty impressive, the most famous viewpoint is called Artist’s Palette, known for its striking array of colors.